 So here is some ammunition.
-The main advantages of LATEX over normal word processors are the following:
+The main advantages of IAT_EX over normal word processors are the following:

 - Professionally crafted layouts are available, which make a document really look as if "printed." - The typesetting of mathematical formulae is supported in a convenient way. - The user only needs to learn a few easy-to-understand commands which specify the logical structure of a document.
 They almost never need to tinker with the actual layout of the document. - Even complex structures such as footnotes, references, table of contents, and bibliographies can be generated easily. - Free add-on packages exist for many typographical tasks not directly supported by basic LATEX.
-For example, packages are available to include Postscript graphics or to typeset bibliographies conforming to exact standards.
-Many of these add-on packages are described in The LATEX Companion [3]. - LATEX encourages authors to write well-structured texts, because this is how LATEX works-by specifying structure. - T_EX, the formatting engine of \LaTeX 2 ε , is highly portable and free.
+For example, packages are available to include POSTSCRIPT graphics or to typeset bibliographies conforming to exact standards.
+Many of these add-on packages are described in The $\[mathscale{Lagenergy}]$ The theorem [3]. - \squareT_EX encourages authors to write well-structured texts, because this is how \squareT_EX works-by specifying structure. - T_EX , the formatting engine of $E^T E X 2{\varepsilon}$, is highly portable and free.
 Therefore the system runs on almost any hardware platform available.

-LATEX also has some disadvantages, but I guess it's a bit difficult for me to find any sensible ones, but I am sure other people can tell you hundreds;-)
+$I\!AT{\rm E}\!X$ also has some disadvantages, and I guess it's a bit difficult for me to find any sensible ones, though I am sure other people can tell you hundreds ;-)

-- LATEX does not work well for people who have sold their souls ... - Although some parameters can be adjusted within a predefined document layout, the design of a whole new layout is difficult and takes a lot of time.2 - It is very hard to write unstructured and disorganized documents.
+- LATEX does not work well for people who have sold their souls ... - Although some parameters can be adjusted within a predefined document layout, the design of a whole new layout is difficult and takes a lot of time.2 - It is very hard to write unstructured and disorganized documents. - Your hamster might, despite some encouraging first steps, never be able to fully grasp the concept of Logical Markup.